News and Events

 5. Integrate current developments in methodology and technology into clinical practice;

-6. Maintain familiarity with current research, evidenced-based practice, and clinical reports and relate findings to the improvement of diagnostic and therapeutic clinical practice.
+6. Maintain familiarity with current research, evidenced-based practice, and relate findings to the improvement of diagnostic and therapeutic clinical practice;

-7. Adhere to ASHA's code of ethics, professional standards, scope of practice, and preferred practice patterns.
+7. Adhere to ASHA's code of ethics, professional standards, scope of practice, and preferred practice patterns; and

 8. Satisfy the academic and practicum requirements for obtaining the ASHA Certification of Clinical Competence in Speech-Language Pathology (CCC-SLP), the New York State Professional License in Speech Pathology, and New York State Initial/Professional Certification for a Teacher of Students with Speech and Language Disabilities at the completion of the M.S. degree requirements.